bcornec/wod-set/profile/ADMIN-GUIDE.md

 This API is actually based on a script procmail-action.sh.
 This script defines the different actions linked to the verbs passed through the API calls via .procmailrc

-L﻿et's start with a CREATE scenario looking at the very first lines of the procmail log file.
+Let's start with a CREATE scenario looking at the very first lines of the procmail log file.

 From xyz@hpe.com<mailto:xyz@hpe.com>  Wed Mar  1 15:10:41 2023